 If you are fortunate to have a subscription, Flocabulary has some of the best and most engaging videos for students.
 My favorite is “Harriet Tubman & Courage”.
 It makes me cry every time I watch it and we have great classroom discussions about Harriet Tubman.

-Most schools also have access to BrainPop and BrainPop has several great videos too.
+Many schools also have access to BrainPop and BrainPop has several great videos too.
 My favorite is the one about “Bass Reeves”.
 I had never heard of him (and neither had my students) but he was one of the first U.S. Marshalls in Indian Territory during the Westward Expansion.

 I also like to share YouTube videos when we discuss African American musicians.
 Students need to see and hear for themselves the talents of Ella Fitzgerald, Ray Charles, Stevie Wonder, and more.
 It only takes a few minutes to watch a clip of so many talented artists.